-(a) Death.
-Executive's employment hereunder shall terminate upon Executive's death.

-(b) Total Disability.
+- (a) Death.
+Executive's employment hereunder shall terminate upon Executive's death. - (b) Total Disability.
 The Company may terminate Executive's employment hereunder upon Executive's becoming "Totally Disabled."
-For purposes of this Agreement, Executive shall be considered "Totally Disabled" if Executive has been physically or mentally incapacitated so as to render Executive incapable of performing the essential functions of any substantial gainful activity that is expected to result in death or to last for a continuous period of at least 12 months.
+For purposes of this Agreement, Executive shall be considered "Totally Disabled" if Executive has become physically or mentally disabled so as to render Executive incapable of performing the essential functions of his position (with or without reasonable accommodations) and such disability is expected to result in death or to last for a continuous period of at least 12 months, provided that such condition constitutes a "disability" within the meaning of Section 409A of the Internal Revenue Code.
 Executive's receipt of disability benefits under the Company's long-term disability plan or receipt of Social Security disability benefits shall be deemed conclusive evidence of Total Disability for purpose of this Agreement.